ornao/pp5_vintage/README.md

 - add stting to buttons and product details page
 - figure our account and bag in mobile header
 - signup for newsletter
-- add edit and delete to comments, must be for own commnets only